binste/chicago_safepassage_evaluation/docs/estimation_and_results.md

 <small>*Figure 5 - Illustration of block categorization*</small>
 ![block_groups](figures/blockgroups.png)
-<small>*Example using the Safe Pssage route of Bogan High School in the school year 2013-2014 as well as the surrounding blocks.*<br />
+<small>*Example using the Safe Passage route of Bogan High School in the school year 2013-2014 as well as the surrounding blocks.*<br />
 *Data sources: XXX*</small>
 {% comment %}
 Include illustration map?